One-Sided Symptoms in Lyme Disease

 Do one-sided symptoms always mean stroke?

-Sudden one-sided weakness, facial drooping, speech difficulty, or vision changes should always be evaluated urgently.
-Recurrent symptoms that improve between episodes are less likely to represent stroke but still require assessment.
+No. Sudden one-sided weakness, facial drooping, speech difficulty, or vision changes should always be evaluated urgently.
+But recurrent symptoms that improve between episodes are less likely to represent stroke and more likely to reflect reversible neurologic dysfunction.

 Why can imaging tests be normal?

-One-sided symptoms may reflect functional or inflammatory changes rather than structural damage, which may not be visible on MRI or CT scans.
+One-sided symptoms may reflect functional or inflammatory changes rather than structural damage.
+MRI and CT scans show anatomy—they don’t always capture inflammation, immune activation, or temporary disruptions in nerve signaling.

 Can stress or illness worsen one-sided symptoms?

 Yes.
-Fatigue, illness, emotional stress, and poor sleep commonly worsen unilateral symptoms across many conditions.
+Fatigue, illness, emotional stress, and poor sleep commonly worsen unilateral symptoms across many conditions, including Lyme disease.
+Improvement with rest supports a functional or inflammatory cause rather than permanent structural damage.

+1. Russell MB, Ducros A. Sporadic and familial hemiplegic migraine.
 Lancet Neurol.
-Russell MB, Ducros A. Sporadic and familial hemiplegic migraine.
 2011.